Yandex Cloud

 Why cannot I connect to a host from the internet?Why cannot I connect to a host from the internet?

-Most likely, no public access is enabled for the cluster, so you can only connect to it from a VM in Yandex Cloud.
+Most likely, no public access is enabled for your cluster, so you can only connect to it from a VM in Yandex Cloud.
 You can only request public access when creating a new host in your cluster.

 How do I connect to a non-public host in Yandex Cloud?How do I connect to a non-public host in Yandex Cloud?